sbmkvp/footfall_from_wifi_sensors/review/response.md

 antenna is just the part ensuring that the signal is correctly emitted, but it is not the source.
-In this context it is better to use a more general concept and refer to the "Wi-Fi network interface" (or Wi-Fi interface) as the the element broadcasting a signal.
+In this context it is better to use a more general concept and refer to the "Wi-Fi network interface" (or Wi-Fi interface) as the element broadcasting a signal.

 > Thank you.
 Point clarified in the revised version.